-This past weekend I visited the tiny little island called Gili Trawangan, which has been hailed as the cooler alternative to the popular and over-touristed Bali.
-Whether it’s taking an Instagram-worthy photo at the famous Gili Trawangan swings, go diving or watch the most beautiful sunset – here are my recommendation of things to do in Gili T!
+Gili Trawangan, or Gili T as they are known to locals and regulars, has been hailed as the cooler alternative to Bali.
+Whether it’s taking an Instagram photo at the famous Gili T swings, scuba diving or watching the most beautiful sunset – you won’t be short of things to do here.
+These are my recommendation of things to do in Gili T!

-When my roommate Jess and I found out we get an extra long weekend in August for Singapore’s 50th birthday, we immediately went on the prowl looking for cheap tickets.
-Living in Singapore we are never short on places to go but since it’s the monsoon season in most of South East Asia, we settled for Gili as they are great to visit all year round.
+My roommate Jess and I found out we get an extra long weekend in August for Singapore’s 50th birthday, we immediately went on the prowl looking for cheap tickets.
+Living in Singapore we are never short on places to go but since it’s the monsoon season in most of South East Asia, we settled for the Gilis as they are great to visit all year round.

 How to get to the Gilis

 I’m not gonna lie here… it was quite a hassle to get to the Gilis, even from Singapore which has direct flights to Lombok.
 It still took us 12 hours to get to Gili door to door.

 The best option is, of course, to fly into Lombok International Aiport (Code: LOP), the closest airport to the Gilis.
 From Singapore, there is a direct flight to Lombok via Silk Air or there are cheaper flights with a layover in Jakarta.

 From the Lombok Airport, take a 90 min to 2 hours taxi ride or hire a private car to a small port called Bangsal, which will set you back about Rp 260,000 – 300,000 (US$17-20).
 Bonus: On the way to Bangsal, you will pass by the monkey forest where you can see monkey families by the side of the road.
 Adorable, but they are wild animals so please don’t approach them.